GoogleCloudPlatform/dotnet-migration-sample/GKE.md

 If you do not want to test the container locally, skip this section.

-1. In Cloud Shell, build the container:
+1. In your machine, build the container:

    ```cmd
    # GKE is not used - Copy the connectionStrings.config file to the secret folder